abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Note that this statement is also a result from the one saying that there is a function between a Subset and a Set, and the one that says that the empty set is a subset of any other set.

 **Question:** What about the other way around.
-Are there functions with the empty set as an output as opposed to its input?
+Are there functions with the empty set as an target as opposed to its source?

 Functions and Singleton Sets
 ---